andreasjansson/toololo/README.md

-# toololol
+# toololo

 _Minimal Python function calling for Claude_

 ![logo](logo.webp)

-Toololol is a tiny library for using Python functions as tools in Claude.
+Toololo is a tiny library for using Python functions as tools in Claude.
 It does two things:

 * Automatically creates tool use schemas for provided functions
 * Implements a Think/Write/Call loop